 Take Your Time (and Own That Timeline Unapologetically)

-We can recognise that some connections may not resonate with our needs and boundaries, and stay open to how we can coexist.
+We can recognize that some connections may not resonate with our needs and boundaries, and stay open to how we can coexist.
 We don’t have to apologize for our feelings or boundaries.
 Just because some people might not fully understand, that doesn’t mean we aren’t entitled to take the time we need for healing.

 There is no timeline we have to follow or meet.
 It’s ok to protect ourselves, even when it requires some space from people or places that don’t feel good right now.